 Advertisment

-In response, Parisians have threatened a unique form of protest: defecating in the Seine.
+While the Seine was promised to be safe by June 24, Hidalgo postponed her swim until after the French elections, a decision that has fueled public frustration.
+In response, Parisians threatened a unique form of protest: defecating in the river.
 This movement, rallying under the hashtag #JeChieDansLaSeineLe23Juin ("I shit in the Seine on 23 June"), reflects widespread discontent over the city's priorities.
-A website supporting the protest features the slogan, "They have plunged us into shit, it's their turn to plunge into our shit," highlighting the anger directed at city officials.

 The Roots of Discontent

 The anonymous creator of the protest website explained to news outlet Actu Paris that the issue goes beyond just the state of the river.
 "The problem is that all the resources that have been invested have not been to resolve all the social problems we have at the moment," he said.
-With over €1.4 billion (£1.2 billion) spent on cleaning the Seine, many Parisians feel neglected and abandoned, seeing this massive expenditure as a misallocation of funds that could address pressing social issues.

 A recent report revealed that the water in the Seine still contains high levels of faecal bacteria, including E.coli, failing to meet the standards required for the Olympic Games.
 This revelation, just weeks before the first scheduled triathlon event, represents the challenges in making the river safe for swimmers.